 “Founded in 1944 by Washington Post publisher Eugene Meyer and author and activist Agnes E. Meyer, the Meyer Foundation pursues and invests in solutions that build an equitable Greater Washington community in which economically disadvantaged people thrive.”

 A version of our primary logo mark (below) should be used in most cases.
 When using our logo, provide clear space around all sides of the logo that is at least 50% of the overall width of the logo itself.

-If you have specific logo needs or questions, please contact our communications manager for assistance.
+If you have specific logo needs or questions, please contact our Strategic Communications Manager for assistance.

 We prioritize collaboration with our community partners.
-When there are opportunities for co-branding with the Meyer Foundation, we encourage you to first contact our communications manager.
+When there are opportunities for co-branding with the Meyer Foundation, we encourage you to first contact our Strategic Communications Manager.